Step One: Initial Enquiry

 Institutions recognised by SEDA may use the SEDA logo on programme documentation according to the guidelines which will be notified to you by SEDA.

-Step Five: Reporting and Evaluation
+Step Six: Reporting and Evaluation

-You are required to submit a first year report form for all new programmes .
+You are required to submit a first year report form for all new programmes.

-Step Six: Review
+Step Seven: Review

 • Reviews are held every five years.
-Your institutional recognition will be reviewed each time a programme is reviewed, or a new programme is added, in order to ensure it is always up to date
+Your institutional recognition will be reviewed each time a programme is reviewed, or a new programme is added, in order to ensure it is always up to date.

-• Approximately one year before the review date falls, SEDA will inform you that a review is due and invite you to complete a pre-review report form
+• Approximately one year before the review date falls, SEDA will inform you that a review is due and invite you to complete a pre-review report form.

-• You may negotiate the review date so that, where appropriate, the SEDA review may be tied in with any internal review of the programme
+• You may negotiate the review date so that, where appropriate, the SEDA review may be tied in with any internal review of the programme.

 • The negotiated date must normally be within six months of the review date.
-If the review cannot be completed within six months of the review date then the programme will need to be re-accredited and your institution charged accordingly
+If the review cannot be completed within six months of the review date then the programme will need to be re-accredited and your institution charged accordingly.

 • SEDA will appoint a mentor, to guide you through the review process, and a reviewer.